-Charting the landscape of Magadan, both for partners and a place to locate a radio station, Dan began by scoping out possible sites to set up a broadcast operation.

-There was only one logical choice: the Dossaf building, located on the highest point in the city on Potapova street, and just up the hill from the city's first Russian Orthodox chapel that was under construction.
-Dossaf was a former Soviet military organization (young pioneers organization formed to help raise money for the Soviet army--analogous to the Cub Scouts and Boy Scouts raising funds for the US Army.)
+Charting the landscape of Magadan, both for partners and a place to locate a radio station, Daniel began by scoping out possible sites to set up a broadcast operation.
+There was only one logical choice: the Dossaf building, located on the highest point in the city on Potapova Street, and just up the hill from the city's first Russian Orthodox chapel that was under construction.
+Dossaf was a Soviet military organization organized like a young pioneers group formed to help raise money for the Soviet army-analogous to the Cub Scouts and Boy Scouts raising funds for the US Army).